omniauth/omniauth-identity/README.md

 ### ActiveRecord

-Just subclass `OmniAuth::Identity::Models::ActiveRecord` and provide fields in the database for all of the fields you are using.
+Just subclass `OmniAuth::Identity::Models::ActiveRecord` and provide fields in the database for all the fields you are using.

 ```ruby
 class Identity < OmniAuth::Identity::Models::ActiveRecord